zica39/zicaengine/README.md

 [![ZICA Engine logo](docs/images/product.png)](https://zica39.github.io/zicaengine/)

-#### 2D cross-platform game engine
+#### 2D cross-platform game editor

-ZICA Engine is a simple web HTML5 cross-platform game engine to create 2D games & apps without programming.
+ZICA Engine is a simple web HTML5 cross-platform game editor (based on [ZICA.js](https://github.com/zica39/ZICA.js)) to create 2D games & apps without programming.
 It provides a comprehensive set of common tools, so that users can focus on making games easy (with just a few clicks).
 But also supports scripting for advanced users.
 Games can be exported in one click to a number of platforms, including desktop platforms (Linux, Mac OSX, Windows), mobile